 Buckatunna is a tiny town located in the state of Mississippi.
 With a population of 383 people and just one neighborhood, Buckatunna is the 239th largest community in Mississippi.

-When you are in Buckatunna, you'll notice that it is more blue-collar than most other communities in America.
-50.37% of Buckatunna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Buckatunna is generally considered to be a blue-collar town.
+50.37% of the Buckatunna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buckatunna is a town of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Buckatunna who work in healthcare (49.63%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Buckatunna is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Buckatunna really has some of the features that families look for when choosing a good community to raise children.
 Is Buckatunna perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.